shantanum28/shantanum28/Documentation/Local_LLM_Setup_Ollama_Guide.md

-# Complete Guide to Running Local Large Language Models with Ollama
+# Running Local Large Language Models with Ollama

 The emergence of large language models (LLMs) has fundamentally transformed our relationship with artificial intelligence, enabling sophisticated applications ranging from intelligent chatbots and creative writing assistants to advanced code generation tools.
 While cloud-based AI services have dominated the landscape, they present significant challenges including privacy concerns, latency issues, recurring subscription costs, and dependency on internet connectivity.
 Ollama addresses these limitations by providing an elegant, open-source solution that enables users to deploy and run powerful LLMs directly on their local hardware.